jallowmodou/Hack-Gambia-Covid-19/README.md

 3. Tracking and Monitoring progress and processes to improve performance, efficiency and prioritise resources to contain the virus.

 # INNOVATIVE DIGITAL INFRASTRUCTURE TO TACKLE THESE CONCERNS.
-   1. WEB APPLICATION = We built a website and a mobile Application to for users and frontliners to interact.
+   1. WEB APPLICATION = We built a website and a mobile Application for users and frontliners to interact.

    2. CLOUD COMPUTING = We designed a cloud Database on AWS platform to for storing, reading and writting data.